haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 Authors are responsible for building consensus within the community and documenting dissenting opinions before the HFTP is officially discussed by the HFTT.
 Their goal is to convince the HFTT that their proposal is useful and addresses pertinent problems in the Haskell ecosystem as well as interactions with already existing features.
 Authors can change over the life-cycle of the HFTP.
 For a formal charter, please see [CHARTER.md](CHARTER.md).

-### The HF Technical Track

-The HF Technical Track is an experienced group of people with knowledge of the Haskell ecosystem, responsible for the strategic technical direction on behalf of the Haskell Foundation.
-Members are tasked with:

-- communicating with the community
-- weighing in pros and cons of every proposal
-- accepting, postponing or rejecting the proposal.

-HFTT members should be either individuals responsible for a specific part of the Haskell ecosystem, or contributors and committers to parts of it.
-The members are selected by the HF CTO based on their expertise and reputation in the community.

 The current HFTT members are:

 - Emily Pillmore ([@emilypi](https://github.com/emilypi)), Haskell Foundation